 Our Overwater 1 Bedroom Villa with a private terrace and pool is absolute paradise – everything that you’ve dreamed of and more.
 At 182sqm, this bungalow offers ample space throughout; an oversized bathroom with separate bath and shower, a sitting area, an extensive walk-in closet, and a luxurious king-sized bed with a view through floor-to-ceiling windows overlooking the Indian Ocean.
-You also have an iPad by your bedside which controls the air-conditioning, lighting, motorised blinds and room service.
+You also have an iPad beside your bed which controls the air-conditioning, lighting, TV, motorised blinds and room service.

 The Iridium Spa offers beautiful and indulging spa treatments with 6 private rooms available, and from above, the design layout is that of a lobster – you’ll find throughout the resort, their architecture is inspired by sea creatures and the like.
 I’d highly recommend booking yourself in to a relaxing spa treatment during your stay as it is one of the best I’ve ever had (and I’m sure it will be for you too).

 We also used the famous Blue Hole hydrotherapy pool which was amazing; heated seawater and whirlpool jets, with a ridiculous view out to nowhere – simply indescribable.